fenxu/azure-powershell-docs-prod/azure/ServiceFabric/v3.1/Send-ServiceFabricDeployedServicePackageHealthReport.md

 ```

 ### -NodeName
-Name of the concerned node where the application is deployed.
+Specifies the name of a Service Fabric node.
+The cmdlet sends a health report for a service package deployed on the node that you specify.

 ```yaml
 Type: String